graemebaird/data_potpourri/README.md

 Data: Strawberry damage observations collected by Diego Nieto's team as part of the UCSC-OREI project.

-Objective: Estimate both fruit damage (proportion damage in a sample) and flower damage (# missing fruit from observed sample).
+Objective: Estimate both fruit damage (proportion damage in a sample) and flower damage (# missing fruit from observed sample) as functions of experimental treatments and environmental covariates.

 Implemented:
 - Bayesian hierarchical mixture model regression for experimental inference